irrealis/notes/181218-0715-mst_vocab-scraper.md

 session.add(vocab_185604)

+# A definition of a sense of 'abdicate'.
+This is also a sense of the synonym 'renounce'.
 sense = Sense(
   sense = 'give up, such as power, as of monarchs and emperors, or duties and obligations', )